-This report presents the proposed Water Rates and Miscellaneous Charges and Fees effective 2023, except for Capacity Fees that will be considered in a separate Public Hearing following the Public Hearing on water rates.
-Accompanying this report is a proposed resolution adopting water rates, charges and fees effective 2023.
+This report presents the proposed Water Rates effective 2024.
+Accompanying this report is a proposed resolution adopting water rates effective 2024.

-Notice of this Public Hearing was mailed to all District property owners on October 28, 2022 as part of the required Proposition 218 notification (Attachment 3).
+Notice of this Public Hearing was mailed to all District property owners before September 28, 2023, as part of the required Proposition 218 notification (Attachment 3).
 Notice was posted on the District's web site, and posted on the public notice board at the entrance to the District Office.

-The Board conducted two budget and rate study sessions on September 6, 2022 and on September 19, 2022.
-At those study sessions, the Board considered a number of rate options and corresponding operating and capital impacts based upon an assessment of the District's Long-term Financial Plan (Rate Model), continued preparatory work on Project 2030-Water Main Replacements Project, CHWD's groundwater expansion and reinvestment program, CHWD's meter asset management program, daily operations and maintenance and other service delivery requirements and San Juan Water District wholesale financial financial issues.
+The Board conducted a budget and rate study session on August 7, 2023.
+At the study session, the Board considered a number of rate options and corresponding operating and capital impacts based upon an assessment of the District's Long-term Financial Plan (Rate Model), continued preparatory work on Project 2030-Water Main Replacement Project, CHWD's groundwater expansion and reinvestment program, CHWD's meter asset management program, daily operations and maintenance and other service delivery requirements and San Juan Water District (SJWD) wholesale financial issues.